Difran12/Difran12/README.md

 <div align="center">

-# Hei yoo, I'm Difran Hadi Nata
+# Hi, I'm Difran Hadi Nata
 <!--
 **Difran12/Difran12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.